France added to amber list of travel destinations

 Can I travel to France when it is on the amber list?

-The government is advising you should not travel to amber list countries or territories for leisure purposes.
+The government is currently advising you should not travel to amber list countries or territories for leisure purposes but this is set to change on 19 July.
 The Foreign, Commonwealth and Development Office continues to advise against all but essential travel to the whole of France based on COVID-19 risks.
 However, France has announced it will reopen for international travel from 9 June.
 It has also classified countries as green, amber and red with Europe, Australia and New Zealand classed as ‘green’, meaning visitors from those countries will not need to present a negative test if they have been vaccinated.
-Britain and the United States are classed as ‘amber’ which means fully vaccinated travellers no longer need to quarantine on arrival in France or justify a reason for travelling, but they will still need to present a negative PCR or antigen test.
+It has since added America and Canada to its green list too.
+Britain is still classed as ‘amber’ which means fully vaccinated travellers no longer need to quarantine on arrival in France or justify a reason for travelling, but they will still need to present a negative PCR or antigen test.

 When will the amber status be reviewed in the UK?

 Countries can be moved between lists if conditions change and you can sign up for email alerts to be notified of any changes.
 The lists will be reviewed every three weeks, informed by public health advice and the latest data.
 In the latest update which is effective from 8 June, Portugal was moved from the green to amber list.
 There was no change to France’s position on the amber list.

 What if I am already in France and want to travel back to the UK?

 If you have been in an amber country in the 10 days before you arrive in England you must complete a passenger locator form online.
 You can submit the form any time in the 48 hours before you arrive in the UK.
 You must also take a COVID-19 test and have proof of a negative COVID-19 test.